cloudcall-fr/cloudcall.geerlingguy.phpmyadmin/README.md

 These variables define the connection method and hostname phpMyAdmin will use to connect to the MySQL server.

     phpmyadmin_mysql_user: root
-    phpmyadmin_mysql_password: "{{ mysql_root_password }}"
+    phpmyadmin_mysql_password: "{{ mysql_root_db_pass }}"

 The username and password with which phpMyAdmin will attempt to log into the MySQL server.
-The `mysql_root_password` should be set as part of the `geerlingguy.mysql` role, but you can change the user and password to another account entirely, and you most defintely *should*, especially if you're connecting to a non-development database server!
+The `mysql_root_db_pass` should be set as part of the `cloudcall.bonnojoy.mysql` role, or, if used independently, in the role variables.
+You can change the user and password to another account entirely, and you most defintely *should*, especially if you're connecting to a non-development database server!

-## Dependencies

-  - geerlingguy.apache
-  - geerlingguy.mysql
-  - geerlingguy.php
-  - geerlingguy.php-mysql

 ## Example Playbook